 A dental crown is an artificial restoration that fits over the remaining part of a prepared tooth, making it strong and giving it the shape of a natural tooth.
 A crown is sometimes also known as a cap.
 Crowns are an ideal way to restore teeth that have been broken or have been weakened by decay or a very large filling.

 Dental crowns are mostly used to fix the appearance of the teeth.
 Broken teeth or teeth destroyed by dental decay are mostly restructured with the help of dental crowns.
 A major difference between crowns and fillings is that unlike fillings, laboratory molded dental crowns act as a support to the remaining teeth.
 Because crowns are made in a laboratory, one has to have at least two trips to the dentist for a crown to be fitted.
 The crown is fitted after one or two weeks of taking an impression of the teeth.
-The new crown is fixed by using dental cement which acts as glue and sticks the crown with the teeth.
+The new crown is fixed by using dental cement which acts like glue and sticks the crown with the teeth.

-Usually crowns are very difficult to spot and would require a careful eye.
-A new crown may feel little uncomfortable but one can get used to it in no time.
+Usually, crowns are very difficult to spot and would require a careful eye.
+A new crown may feel a little uncomfortable but one can get used to it in no time.
 The expected life of a crown is seven to ten years but with careful and good maintenance and oral hygiene, they can last even longer.
 Crowns are used only to have an improved appearance of the teeth.
-Although, crowns are very hard and extremely durable, they will not work for the prevention of tooth decay.
+Although crowns are very hard and extremely durable, they will not work for the prevention of tooth decay.

 Call us today, and one of our friendly patient coordinators will answer all your questions, give you an accurate quote, schedule your appointment, and help you make all the arrangements needed for your visit.
 Tijuana Dental Studio is your best option for all your dental needs.